 We don't eat cranberries just at Thanksgiving, either.
 Our freezer always has several packages, so we can have them at any time of the year.
 And our refrigerator is well-stocked with cranberry juice, too.

-But unlike so many good-tasting things, cranberries are also good for us.
+Unlike so many good-tasting things, cranberries are also good for us.
 While scientists are not certain why, drinking cranberry juice reduces the frequency of urinary tract infections.
 Clues emerging from recent studies have shown that a compound in the berry seems to keep bacteria from attaching to tissues, something helpful in preventing stomach ulcers, staph infections and gingivitis.

 But it was Art who introduced me to perhaps the most unusual use of cranberries during our first Christmas together.
 He first popped popcorn and then let it sit out a few days so it became rubbery.
 Then, he repeatedly poked a needle and thread through five bright-white kernels followed by a red cranberry.
 After several hours and several threads, he had three striking home-made garlands for our tree.